CereenaG/DBMS-project/README.md

 4️⃣ Database Initialization

-The project uses a pre-configured SQLite database named hospital.db.
-If you want to reset or initialize it, you can run the database initialization script (if provided), or ensure the following tables exist:
+The project uses a pre-configured SQLite database.
+The following tables exist:

 Admins